pazfernando/liferay-6.2-jboss-eap-6.4.0-docker/README.md

 This implementation is based on https://github.com/pazfernando/liferay-6.2-jboss-eap-6.4.0-docker, so you need to built the previous container with the name *jboss-eap:6.4.0* as suggested in the README.md project file.

 ##### Database:
 We use Oracle as BDD, that is the reason why ojdbc.jar was included.
-So, if you will work with JNDI, edit the my_standalone.xml file from the line 142 to 154 with your BDD information, otherwise do nothing.
-After that, rename this file as standalone.xml.
+So, if you will work with JNDI, edit the **my_standalone.xml** file from the line 142 to 154 with your BDD information, otherwise do nothing.
+After that, rename this file as **standalone.xml**.

 Remember that the Oracle user needs `connect`, `resource` and `sequence` privileges to let Liferay creates the initial structure.